Business Administration (BUS)

 BUS 3990.
 Special Topics.
 1-18 Credits.

 Advanced courses on topics beyond the scope of existing departmental offerings.
 See Schedule of Courses for specific titles and prerequisites.
-Prerequisite: Senior Business Administration major or minor.
+Prerequisite: Business Administration major or minor.

 BUS 3991.
-Internship.
+Professional Experience.
 1-18 Credits.

 On-site supervised work experience combined with a structured academic learning plan directed by a faculty member or a faculty-staff team in which a faculty member is the instructor of record, for which academic credit is awarded.
 Offered at department discretion.
 Prerequisite: BUS 2991; concurrent internship, Instructor permission.